At school my favourite subject was human biology. When I was worried about what I should do for a career my parents gave me some very sage advice:

 - I got my Neurobiology Ph.D. after 3 years of using fMRI brain scanning to study sensory integration (2005)

-- My Post-Doctoral research at the Max Planck Institute was published in the Journal of Neuroscience (2010)
+- My Post-Doctoral research at the Max Planck Institute in Tuebingen was published in the Journal of Neuroscience (2010)

-Along the way I developed a powerful urge to share my love of science and particularly the human brain with others.
+Along the way I decided to share my love of science and particularly the human brain with the widest possible audience.
 And because I’ve never lost the knack of explaining complicated science concepts in plain English my career as a science communicator has slowly but surely gone from strength-to-strength.

 In addition to the monthly blogs I’ve been posting here for the past 5 years, I’ve been the presenter or science consultant for TV series on every terrestrial channel in the UK.
-I have a weekly science slot on XFM 104.9FM called Geek Chic.
-I have developed my global profile via several satellite and cable television series that have aired all over the world on Sky, Discovery and even MTV.
+A weekly science slot on XFM 104.9FM called Geek Chic which aired every Sunday in 2014 evolved into a weekly podcast available on iTunes, Libsyn and Audioboom.
+My various TV projects have aired on television channels all over the world including BBC, ITV, Channel4, Sky, Discovery, Nat Geo, CBC and even MTV.

-Through my new book Sort Your Brain Out I’ve managed to increase my visibility even further and am becoming extremely busy on the European speaking circuit, having given talks in schools all over southern England for many years.
-I really enjoy speaking face-to-face with live audiences because people are extremely motivated to better understand their brains and how to get them working better.
-I never get bored of answering these questions (in fact when I spoke at the 2013 Cheltenham Science Festival it took me more than an hour in the bar afterwards to answer everybodies’ questions!)
+My first book Sort Your Brain Out was launched in April 2014 and has become a best seller with over 25,000 copies sold in it’s first year!
+Through the exposure that my TV work and book have brought me over the years I’m now becoming extremely busy on the speaking circuit, having given talks in schools all over southern England for many years, not to mention a diverse range of businesses.
+I really enjoy speaking face-to-face with live audiences.
+And in recent times demand has spread from the UK to continental Europe with engagements in Czech Republic (Academic Film Olomouc), Germany, Greece, Netherlands and Croatia in 2015 alone!
+My experience has invariably been that people are extremely motivated to better understand their brains and how to get them working better.
+I never get bored of answering these questions (in fact when I spoke at the Cheltenham Science Festival it took me more than an hour to answer everybody’s questions in the bar after the show!)

 - “Pheromone Parties” This Morning ITV (2014, ITV productions) with Phillip Schofield and Holly Willoughby